-4. Fund Efforts to Stop Invasive Asian Carp
+4. Fund Efforts to Stop Invasive Carp

-The U.S. Army Corps of Engineers has proposed the construction of additional invasive Asian Carp measures at the Brandon Road Lock and Dam, located near Joliet, Illinois.
+The U.S. Army Corps of Engineers has proposed the construction of additional invasive carp measures at the Brandon Road Lock and Dam, located near Joliet, Illinois.
 After years of study and public debate, this project has been identified as the best step in stopping the fish from entering the Great Lakes and has wide bipartisan support.

-To stop invasive Asian Carp, President Biden should:
+To stop invasive carp, President Biden should: